 The motor was disarmed because the underlying controller failed.
 Usually this is the FOC controller.

-An attempt was made to run the motor PWM while the brake resistor was enabled but disarmed.
+An attempt was made to run the motor PWM while the brake resistor was configured as enabled

 The motor had to be disarmed because of a system level error.
 See <odrv>.error for more details.